- When do tax bills go out?

 - If real estate taxes go unpaid, certified letters are mailed to the last known

-owner or new owner of the real estate in an effort to make the person living on
+owner or a known new owner of the real estate in September of the year following the original tax year.

 - Where can I find more information about property taxes?